--Set a goal.
+- -Set a goal. - -Make a plan on how to achieve that goal. -Persevere if things get tough.

--Make a plan on how to achieve that goal. -Persevere if things get tough.
+Habit 3: Put First things First I persevere and challenge myself to solve problems.

-Habit 3: Put First things First I focus and concentrate on work first and then on play.
+- -Do the important things first.

--Do the important things first. -Stay focused and concentrate
+- -Stay focused and concentrate.

--Manage challenges and distractions along the way.
+- -Manage challenges and distractions along the way.

-Habit 4: Think Win-Win - I am positive, resilient and work with others to solve problems creatively.
+Habit 4: Think Win-Win I am kind and think about the needs of